fl101/awardfares-blog/_posts/2024-04-21-eurobonus-status-match.md

 One tool we love is [**StatusMathcher.com**](https://statusmatcher.com/).
 It provides resources and explanations about status matching.
 It also serves as a community, sharing *field reports* from users about recent successful status matches with various travel programs.
 Think of it as a guide and information hub, not a direct service for status matching.
 It can't guarantee matches, but offers valuable insights and helps you navigate the process.

 For EuroBonus members, we recommend looking into [United MileagePlus](https://statusmatcher.com/company/united-airlines): this program has a track record of consistently matching other airline status and welcoming other members, and it is a Star Alliance member.
+Other programs we recommend trying to match are [Lufthansa Miles & More](https://www.miles-and-more.com/), [Air Canada Aeroplan](https://awardfares.com/search?..;z:aeroplan), and [Avianca Lifemiles](https://www.lifemiles.com/).

 <img src="../assets/img/eurobonus-status-match/statusmatchercom.webp" alt="StatusMatcher.com shows you opportunities for status matching your SAS EuroBonus level." class="noborder"/>